Mbapat2211/Python-2048/README.md

+# Python 2048

 2048 is a single player sliding block game.

+## Programming

+The game is purely programmed using basic concepts of the python programming language.

+## Objective

-The objective of the game is to move the blocks around a=such that identical blocks combine to double up in order to reach a target score (default 2048) before the grid (default 5*5) exhausts.
-This game is made using basic concepts of python programming language.
-The blocks are moved along a direction using ASWD keys.
-The move taken as an input and the blocks are moved accordingly.
-The game checks if adjacent blocks along the same direction as the move are identical or not and combines them to form a new block of double the size accodingly.
-THe game also checks if the target score is reached or whether the grid is filled completely with no possible moves left.
+The objective of the game is to move the blocks around the grid such that adjacent blocks of identical value combine to double their value (starting value = 2) in order to reach a selected target score (default target = 2048) before the selected grid (default grid = 5*5) exhausts.

+## Controls

+The blocks can be moved along any of the 4 directions as long as the grid permits.
+This movement can be done using the ASWD keys.
+The direction choice is taken as an input from the user and accordingly all the blocks slide along the given direction.

+## Logic

+The program takes user input for the direction move sequence and moves the blocks through the empty grid slots (value = 0) along the given direction.
+The program also checks for adjacent blocks along the same given direction bearing equal values and combines these blocks and doubles their value.
+Finally, at the end of each move, the program checks whether the target score has been reached for any of the blocks or if the grid has exhausted or not.